 How do I check myself for attached ticks?

-You will not feel a tick bite you. you will only know you have been bitten if you examine your body and physically see a tick attached.
+You will not feel a tick bite you.
+You will only know you have been bitten if you examine your body and see a tick attached.

 After your children have played in the garden, or with pets, examine their skin.